9 books to read for travel inspiration

 Once I understood the characters’ backgrounds better, the story came alive for me.
 If you love the movie, read the book.
 If you don’t, read the book anyway.
 It will make you enjoy the movie more.

-What are some of your book picks for those traveling or in need of in-home entertainment this holiday season?
-Share in the comment section or via Twitter, using the hashtag #tweetingbookclub to win a copy of a book from this list.
+What are some of your book picks for travelers or those in need of in-home entertainment this holiday season?
+Share in the comment section or via Twitter, using the hashtag #tweetingbookclub, to win a copy of a book from this list.

-9 responses to “9 books to read for travel inspiration”
+9 thoughts on “9 books to read for travel inspiration”

 Perfect for the armchair traveler!
 “The Camino Made Easy: Reflections of a Parador Pilgrim.
 Three Walking Tours on the Way of St. James through Spain and Portugal to Santiago de Compostela and Finisterre” by Olivia Pittet